Pointwise convergence of some continuous-time polynomial ergodic averages: Introduction

-It was shown by Bergelson and Leibman in \cite{BVLA} that the polynomial ergodic averages \eqref{MEA-pol-general} may not converge in $L^2(\mu)$ when the group generated by $T_1,\ldots, T_d$ is only assumed to be solvable.
-In \cite[Page 468]{BVLA}, they conjectured that when $T_1,\ldots, T_d$ generate a nilpotent group, the polynomial ergodic averages \eqref{MEA-pol-general} converge in $L^2$ norm and almost everywhere.
-This conjecture is also called \textbf{ Furstenberg-Bergelson-Leibman conjecture} in the literature \cite{BMSW,IAMMS, KLMP, BMT}.
-Walsh \cite{W} answered this conjecture for $L^2$-norm, i.e. he proved the $L^2$-norm convergence of the averages \eqref{MEA-pol-general} when $T_1,\ldots, T_d$ generate a nilpotent group.
-Before Walsh's result, there was an extensive body of research towards establishing $L^2$-norm convergence, including groundbreaking works of Host-Kra \cite{HK05}, Ziegler \cite{Z07}, Tao\cite{T08}, and others.
+It was shown by Bergelson and Leibman in \cite{BVLA} that the polynomial ergodic averages \eqref{MEA-pol-general} may fail to converge in $L^2(\mu)$ when the group generated by $T_1,\ldots, T_d$ is merely assumed to be solvable.
+In \cite[Page 468]{BVLA}, they conjectured that when $T_1,\ldots, T_d$ generate a nilpotent group, the polynomial ergodic averages \eqref{MEA-pol-general} converge both in $L^2$-norm and almost everywhere.
+This conjecture is often referred to as the \textbf{ Furstenberg-Bergelson-Leibman conjecture} in the literature \cite{BMSW,IAMMS, KLMP, BMT}.
+Walsh \cite{W} resolved this conjecture for the $L^2$-norm, proving the $L^2$-norm convergence of the averages \eqref{MEA-pol-general} when $T_1,\ldots, T_d$ generate a nilpotent group.
+Before Walsh's result, there was an extensive body of research aimed at establishing $L^2$-norm convergence, including groundbreaking works by Host-Kra \cite{HK05}, Ziegler \cite{Z07}, Tao\cite{T08}, and others.
 For more details and references, see the survey articles \cite{BV06, FN16, Kra06}.

-The problem on the pointwise convergence of \eqref{MEA-pol-general} is much harder.
-The first breakthrough on the problem is due to Bourgain, who showed that for any $Q\in \Z[n]$ and any $f\in L^\infty(\mu)$, the averages converge almost everywhere when $N\to\infty$ \cite{B88}; and for any $a_1, a_2\in \Z$ and any $f_1, f_2 \in L^\infty(\mu)$, the averages converge almost everywhere when $N\to\infty$ \cite{B4}.
+The problem of pointwise convergence for the expression in \eqref{MEA-pol-general} is significantly more challenging.
+The first major breakthrough in this area was made by Bourgain, who showed that for any $Q\in \Z[n]$ and any $f\in L^\infty(\mu)$, the averages converge almost everywhere as $N\to\infty$ \cite{B88}; and for any $a_1, a_2\in \Z$ and any $f_1, f_2 \in L^\infty(\mu)$, the averages converge almost everywhere as $N\to\infty$ \cite{B4}.
 For more results on bilinear ergodic averages, one can see \cite{ELH,X,krause2025}.